Ixcatl/fables_novasophonia/docs/core/attributes.rst

 ---------
 A character has Belt slots equal to their Mettle score rounded down, which are used to hold various items for quick access in intense situations.
 They may transfer an item from a hand to an open Belt slot, or vice versa, without spending any Speed.

-Stowing, drawing, or picking up an item from somewhere other than the Belt all cost Speed equal to that item's Bulk, at a minimum of 1.
+Any given item takes up Belt slots equal to its Bulk, or 1, whichever is higher.
+Stowing, drawing, or picking up an item from somewhere other than the Belt all cost Speed equal to its Bulk, also at a minimum of 1.

 .. tip::
       Items can be freely dropped out of the hands without spending any Speed, though this comes with the obvious caveat of leaving your item unsecured in the environment.